Ken-Tucker/AstronomyPictureOfTheDay/README.md

 # Example app

-A WPF example is included in the source code
+An Avalonia UI example is included in the source code